ManarBasatna/TravelingThiefProblem-C/README.md

 aspects of the Traveling Salesman and Knapsack problem, are available in this repository.

 Implemented Algorithms:
-Random Search
+Random Search,
-Greedy Algorithm
+Greedy Algorithm,
-Simulated Annealing (SA)
+Simulated Annealing (SA),
 Evolutionary Algorithm (EA)